IntelAI/oneAPI-samples/intel-extension-for-pytorch/Distributed/README.md

         ![Step-1](./assets/OperatorHub.png)
     - Now in the search box type "OpenShift AI" and that'll show you the "RedHat OpenShift AI" tile for the operator.
 Refer to the screenshot below.
         ![Step-2](./assets/RHODS-operator.png)
-    - Click on the tile and click on the Install button.
+    - Select the tile and click on the Install button.
 This will install all the necessary resources and the operator.

 * Enable CodeFlare and KubeRay for OpenShift AI.